 What exactly happens to you during TMS therapy sessions?

-Once the session begins, there will be a loud ‘tap-tap-tap’ sound emitted from the helmet in varying intervals, depending on treatment protocol.
+Once the session begins, there will be a ‘tap-tap-tap’ sound emitted from the helmet in varying intervals, depending on the treatment protocol.
 You will not “feel” these taps, except for the vibrations on the helmet.

 Treatment time varies, Deep TMS therapy will last about twenty minutes and Theta Burst Therapy will last about six minutes.

-Once treatment is completed, you can immediately return to normal daily routine, and you can drive yourself home or to work thereafter.
+Once treatment is completed, you can immediately return to your normal daily routine, and you can drive yourself home or to work thereafter.